ABOUT SOUNDCHECK AOTEAROA

 Pronouns: She/Her Iwi: Ngāti Raukawa ki te Tonga

-Joining us in late February 2023, Anna is our organizer and community liaison, overseeing the build of SoundCheck Aotearoa projects, initiatives and community collaborations.
+Joining us in late February 2023, Anna oversees day-to-day operations and SoundCheck Aotearoa programs, projects, initiatives and collaborations.
 Anna has worked in a variety of contexts including record labels (Sony Music, Flying Nun Records) to contracting and self-employment.
-Anna grew up in Aotearoa’s music community, adopting many kaumatua and whānau along the way, working in a number of artist support roles.
+Anna grew up in Aotearoa’s music community, adopting many kaumatua and whānau along the way, working in a number of artist support team roles.

 MEL CALVESbert